veebch/btcticker/README.md

 A Python3 ePaper BTC price ticker that runs on a Raspberry Pi connected to a [Waveshare 2.7 inch monochrome ePaper display](https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT).
 The script periodically takes data from coinapi.io and prints a summary to the ePaper.

+A few minutes work gives you a desk ornament that will tastefully monitor BTC's journey moonward.

 ![Action Shot](/images/ANI.jpg)